 3. In the Map Schemas dialog window that will appear, map the source schema with the target schema as required.
 To do this, click the drop-down arrow button in the corresponding Target column cell and select the required schema from the drop-down list.

 4. After you’ve mapped all schemas you need, click OK.
-If you want to restore original mapping, click the Reset button.
+If you want to restore original mapping, click Reset.

-Data Compare for SQL Server allows you to quickly and easily return mapping options to defaults.
+Data Compare for SQL Server allows you to quickly and easily reset mapping options to default.

-To do this, click the Reset button in the toolbar.
+To do this, click Reset in the toolbar.
 The default mappings will be restored.

 You can use the Custom Query option to compare custom results received after query execution instead of comparing whole tables or views.

-To do this: 1.
-Click the Custom Query button on the Mapping tab of the wizard.
+1. Click Custom Query on the Mapping tab of the wizard.

 2. In the Custom Queries Mapping dialog window that opens, select the Query or Table or View radio buttons both for the Source and the Target.